rueckstiess/mtools/doc/install.rst

 The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python.
-The tools are currently tested with Python 2.7 and 3.6.
+The tools are currently tested with Python 3.6.

 Some of the tools have additional dependencies, which are listed under the specific tool's section.

-The mtools utilities are only tested with currently supported (non End-of-Life) versions of the MongoDB server.
-As of April 2018, that includes MongoDB 3.2 or newer.
+The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
+As of June 2019, that includes MongoDB 3.4 or newer.

 Prerequisites
 ~~~~~~~~~~~~~

 Python
-   You need to have Python 2.7.x or 3.6.x installed in order to use mtools.
+   You need to have Python 3.6.x installed in order to use mtools.
    Other versions of Python are not currently supported.

    To check your Python version, run ``python --version`` on the command line.